Talk about being misunderstood…

 “Buddy, you just love junk food, its ok.”

 But please, don’t justify it to me with some theory that supports it.
 It’s like a smoker telling you that if they quit they will put on weight.
 Please!

 So instead people like me get called ‘elitists’ or ‘narcissistic’ for not accepting subpar standards of food.
 Yes!
 I do hold beliefs about my body such as it is more valuable than a Ferrari and I would encourage more people to hold these beliefs as they would take more consideration towards the food they put in their fuel tank.

 My body is the vessel that contains my spiritual essence.
 Wisdom is keeping the vessel as clean and healthy as possible.
-There is more to life than just ‘looking good’, for me it’s about having the body that is able to do ANYTHING I set my sights on.
-Looking good is a mere side affect of understanding the wisdom in keeping the ‘vessel’ healthy.
+There is more to life than just ‘looking good,’ for me, it’s about having the body that can do ANYTHING I set my sights on.
+Looking good is a mere side effect of understanding the wisdom in keeping the ‘vessel’ healthy.